TheresaLui/SelfHelpContent_v2/articles/partnercenter/account-management-account-migration-from-cpp-to-pc.md

 	OwnershipId="PartnerCenter_Accounts_Onboarding_Access"
 />

-# Account management - Account migration from CPP to PC
+# Account Management: Account Migration from CPP to PC

 Information about Account migration from CPP to PC.